philss/sabiah/README.md

 # Sabiah

-This is the code for the presentation I did in Ruby Conf BR 2016.
+This is the code for the presentation I did at [Ruby Conf BR 2016](http://www.rubyconf.com.br/) and also at the [ElugSP #7](https://www.meetup.com/pt-BR/elug_sp/events/234642921/).

 It's a MVP of something similar to Twitter.
-It's written using Phoenix and Vue.js
+It's written using Phoenix and Vue.js.

+You can find the slides at [Speaker Deck](https://speakerdeck.com/philss/um-clone-do-twitter-com-phoenix-e-vue-dot-js) (in Portuguese).

 ## Running